 Dr. Ray's latest weekly update video.

-drafting official re-entry recommendations for the District.
-Parent input is certainly vital to the re-entry process because our plans must address needs
+re-entry recommendations for the District.
+Parent input is certainly vital to the re-entry process because our plans must address needs of the students

-of the students and families we serve.
-Therefore, we launched a new school re-entry survey to collect
+and families we serve.
+Therefore, we launched a new school re-entry survey to collect the opinions

-the opinions of parents, and we'll be hosting a series of community listening sessions later this month.
-Our Athletics Task Force has been hard at work
+of parents, and we'll be hosting a series of community listening sessions later this month.
+Our Athletics Task Force has been hard at work preparing

-plus new parent training opportunities to support online learning at home, applications
+parent training opportunities to support online learning at home, applications for the Virtual

 Dr. Ray's latest weekly update video.